You want smart political talk without the meltdowns?

 We can help them save.

-We can give them tax credits, we can give them health savings plans.
+We can give them health savings plans.

-And the health savings plans, we should let you buy your insurance out of that tax deductible money.
+And the health savings plans, we should let you buy your insurance out of that tax-deductible money.

-We should also let you pay for, you know, if you need a diet plan or you need an exercise plan, or you want vitamins, or you want some kind of other preventative care.
+We should also let you pay for, you know, if you need a diet plan or you need an exercise plan or you want vitamins or you want some kind of other preventative care.

-Senator, you're you're you're calling me fat.
+Senator, you're calling me fat.

-I just heard you say, Hannity, you're fat, you need a diet plan.
+I just heard you say, Hanity, you're fat.

-Some people might need this.
+I just think some people, Sean, some people might need this.

-But uh we do have a replacement plan.
+But we do have a replacement plan.

-There's no reason in the world we cannot have this together by the time we I don't want to delay repeal.
+There's no reason in the world we cannot have this together by the time.

 I'm all for repeal immediately.